Parthiv-01/Do_Hire/README.md

 # DoHire

 DoHire website is a solution for seeking a person to assign him/her in a specific project or, task as per your requirements.
-You can easily check the database of other users and get their contact details, linkedin and github username.
+You can easily check the database of other users and get their contact details, linkedin, github username etc.